covidcaremap/covid19-healthsystemcapacity/README.md

 Our health system capacity is at risk of being overwhelmed.
 If you look again at the above figure for Wuhan at their peak of active severely ill and critically ill cases, the # of critically ill (patients who require ICU-level care) per capita nearly reaches the US' number of ICU beds per capita.

-**In other words, if the USA on average has a similar experience as Wuhan, we would completely fill all of our ICUs with COVID19 patients.**
+**In other words, if the USA on average has a similar experience as Wuhan, we would completely fill all of our ICU beds with COVID19 patients.**

 Note that our ICUs typically operate at around 70% occupancy (or up to 90% in a particularly bad flu season) which means critically ill COVID patients (or non-COVID patients who need it) may not get ICU  level of care due to lack of available beds or staffing or equipment.